-Made of portraits and reports, Pathway(s) tells the stories of these actions that we lead in Africa through 4 axes representing the commitments of the Group and TotalEnergies Foundation:
+Made of portraits and reports, Pathway(s) tells the stories of these actions that we lead in Africa through 4 axes representing the commitments of the Company and TotalEnergies Foundation:

 Through Pathway(s), we have decided to give voice to local communities and associations, who initiate ideas and innovative initiatives and work with us everyday on the field for the implementation of our ambitious societal policy in Africa.

 In a complex global economic environment, youth unemployment and job insecurity have worrying human and financial consequences across the world.
 In Africa, young people – who make up more than 60% of the population – face challenges such as poverty, unemployment, lack of educational infrastructure and sometimes even illiteracy.

 TotalEnergies is committed to helping young people thrive, driven by the belief that sustainable development cannot be achieved without effective solutions to promote their professional and social inclusion.
 Despite being both the future of their regions and the key to local vitality, too few young people have been given the opportunity to demonstrate their talents.
 Our objective is to empower them to take control of their future and to play a key role in the development of their communities.

 Creating value in host regions

 Given this situation, TotalEnergies believes that it has a responsibility to take action and contribute to making a positive social impact in all of its host regions across the world.
 With operations in 43 countries, we create jobs and value on the continent.
 Beyond our economic contribution, we are determined to provide young people who have been left behind by the system with opportunities to reach their full potential.
 In this way, we are committed to helping socially vulnerable young people become independent.